 The Operations Committee is responsible for the technical oversight of the numerous committees and their annual work plans.

-Bruno is Group Senior Vice President Subsea Projects and Operations at Technip, a position he has held since 2014, and became IMCA President in July 2015.
+Bruno is Group Senior Vice President Subsea Projects and Operations at TechnipFMC, a position he has held since 2014, and served as IMCA President 2015-17.

 Bruno is a civil engineer with a degree in finance.
 He has spent 30 years in the oil and gas industry, which commenced when he joined Coflexip in 1985 as structural engineer.
 He went on to become an installation engineer, project engineer and then occupied various positions on projects in the UK, Norway, Asia Pacific, US and Africa before moving on to General Management roles, becoming COO Africa in 2006.